Massachusetts Real Estate- Merrimack Valley

 If flashing is not installed under the last course of siding and then over the ledger board, water can penetrate behind the ledger board.

-Long term water penetration will attract insects like carpenter ants as well as rot the sheathing rim joist and potentially the sill of your home.
+Long-term water penetration will attract insects like carpenter ants as well as rot the sheathing rim joist and potentially the sill of your home, creating a costly repair and creating early failure.

 Using The Wrong Materials

 Typically the framing used for most decks is pressure-treated lumber.
-It is treated to be rot resistant and last many years.
+It is treated to be rot resistant and last many years if properly maintained.
 Decking and railings should be pressure treated or a hardwood that is know to be rot and insect resistant.
 Some softwoods like cedar or redwood can be used as decking as well.

 Manmade composite materials have become very popular for decking and railing systems.
 If you are looking for less maintenance over the years consider using composite deck materials.

-Untreated pine is one of the cheapest materials a homeowner can find, but has no place on any of your deck’s structural components.
-It rots way to quickly to be used for the framing, railings or decking.
+Untreated pine is one of the cheapest materials a homeowner can find but has no place on any of your deck’s structural components.
+It rots way too quickly to be used for the framing, railings or decking.

 9 Common deck building mistakes